8. Flow of execution#

 }

-If more than two test cases are possible, i.e., when we need to go beyond either condition or !condition, then we can use the following construction:
+If more than two test cases are possible, i.e., when we need to go beyond either condition or !condition, then we can use the following construct:

 if (a) {